William Jennings Bryan, America’s Founding Populist, and Mid-Western Politician. The Man Who Changed the Democratic Party

 With all the above said, one could make a strong argument that no single person is more illustrative of the populist factions that comprise America’s political parties in any era than William Jennings Bryan and his Populists.

 With his predecessors like Jefferson and Jackson considered (early notable Democratic party populists who inspired Bryan), Bryan is the politician who represented and helped popularize many of America’s most important post-Civil War left-wing and right-wing populist movements.

 Bryan may have represented a lot of things, and attracted a wide array of followers, but he personally never stood for racism or elitism (even when under political pressure).
 In fact, Bryan fought against this his whole life.
-After all, the Bible is very clear about caring for the sick and the poor, equality among all, and its position on usury and gold, and as a staunch Baptist, Bryan took both his morals and his politics directly from the Bible… even when some of his base disagreed with his unwaveringly moralist stance.
+After all, the Bible is very clear about caring for the sick and the poor, equality among all, and its position on usury and gold, and as a staunch Baptist (and later Presbyterian), Bryan took both his morals and his politics directly from the Bible… even when some of his base disagreed with his unwaveringly moralist stance.